ThreeSixtyGiving/standard/documentation/prepare-data.md

 **Key tasks**
 - Decide whether to publish using spreadsheet or JSON file format.
 - Prepare your data.
+- Check that this file passes the tests in the Data Quality Tool, so that it is compatible with other 360Giving data.

-For many publishers this is a manual process which involves exporting data from a grants management system and converting it into a spreadsheet.
+For many publishers preparing data is a manual process which involves exporting data from a grants management system and converting it into a spreadsheet.
 However, some grants management systems have some or all of the steps needed to convert the information into 360Giving data built-in to the system.
-- Check that this file passes the tests in the Data Quality Tool, so that it is compatible with other 360Giving data.

 ## Register to become a 360Giving data publisher
 Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk: <support@threesixtygiving.org>.